Hang In There!

 TCS Packet 2020 thumbnailYou must read the TCS Program Information Packet prior to traveling to Ecuador.
 The packet contains important information on the sites we visit, what to bring, course content and activities, required textbooks, and travel details.
 Pay careful attention to the textbook and packing lists, many of these items are absolutely necessary during the program and can be difficult or impossible to obtain in Ecuador.

 Of course, we are here to help you should you need us!
-Feel free to contact Ceiba at any time.
+Feel free to contact Ceiba at any time courses@ceiba.org.

 Liability Release Form and Code of Conduct

-Download the TCS liability release form and the code of conduct, then email the signed forms to courses@ceiba.org, or print and send by postal mail with your original signature to Ceiba’s office in Madison:
+Download the TCS Liability Release and Code of Conduct, then email the signed release form to courses@ceiba.org, or print and send by postal mail with your original signature to Ceiba’s office in Madison:

 Ceiba Foundation for Tropical Conservation